dataroland/Weather_Forecast_Accuracy_Comparision/1_1_Data_gathering_cleaning_and_processing.md

 A significant challenge was to identify and compute comparable metrics that are available from all forecast providers.
 The key indicators established are:
 - High Temperature Accuracy: Percentage of daily maximum temperature forecasts within a 3°C range, averaged over 1 to 6 days.
 - Low Temperature Accuracy: Percentage of daily minimum temperature forecasts within a 3°C range, averaged over 1 to 6 days.
 - Rain Accuracy: Percentage of correctly forecasted days with more than zero mm of rain, averaged over 1 to 6 days.
+(Final calculation in Power BI report.)
 - No Rain Accuracy: Percentage of correctly forecasted days with zero mm of rain, averaged over 1 to 6 days.
+(Final calculation in Power BI report.)

 These indicators were derived through a multi-step process:
 - Calculating different forecast versions and converting them into daily data.